Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/inputs/input_system.md

 ---
 ### GetTouchCount
-Get how many touch inputs the screen has
+Get how many touch inputs the screen has.

 Parameters:
 - `screenIndex`: Screen index